 - Do not drink alcohol while taking the drugs.

 To help reduce the chances of H. pylori infection:

-- Wash your hands after using the bathroom.
+- Wash your hands often with soap and water.
 Wash your hands before eating or preparing food.

 - Drink water from a safe source.